 On Friday, 31st October, 2014, Microsoft's MSN Messenger service, then known as Windows Live Messenger, breathed its final breath.
 Personally, I was devastated.
 I bet millions of other people were, too!

-Escargot provides all the things you loved back in the MSN days, only on a different server.
-On the escargot site, you can download the MSN clients you are used to but they have been patched so that they connect to Escargot's constantly active servers rather than Microsoft's dead servers.
-It's the same client with all the same features (emojis, winks, instant messages, nudges, video chat etc) it just connects to a different server.
+Escargot provides virtually all the things you loved back in those classic days, only on a different server.
+On the escargot site, you can download the instant Messaging clients you knew and loved back then, but they have been patched so that they connect to Escargot's constantly active servers rather than the dead servers of their original owners.
+They're exactly the same clients with all their original features, but they've just been slightly modified to connect to a different server.

-Registering through Escargot means you are not specifically tied to using a Microsoft account.
-This means you can sign up using any email address, be it Hotmail, Outlook, Gmail or any other email provider.
-I just used my Hotmail address for authenticity's sake because why not?
-It's MSN, after all!
+Registering through Escargot means you are not specifically tied to using an account with the company who originally created the IM client.
+This means you can sign up using any email address, be it Microsoft, Gmail, AOL (if you're that way inclined), or any other email provider.
+I mainly use Windows Live Messenger, so I use my Hotmail address for authenticity's sake.
+Why not?
+It's Windows Live, after all!

-All versions of MSN messenger are supported, from Windows Live Messenger 8.5 all the way down to the very early MSN 1.0 from 1999.
+All versions of MSN/Windows Live messenger are supported, from Windows Live Messenger 2009 all the way down to the very early MSN Messenger 1.0 from 1999!

-It is free to sign up and use.
+It is free to sign up and use, regardless of what client, or frontend, you decide to go with.
 And when I say free, I mean Free For Life!
 No nasty hidden subscription fees or premium features.
-Just the glorious MSN Messenger you know and love.
+Just the glorious IM clients you know and love.

-All MSN Messenger and Windows Live Messenger clients are 100% accessible to the blind or visually impaired.
+All MSN/Windows Live Messenger clients are 100% accessible to the blind or visually impaired.
 They are very friendly with screen readers and they contain a lot of helpful sounds for things such as new messages, incoming and outgoing winks and nudges (each wink has its own sound) and contacts coming online.

-Those still using Windows XP might have difficulties signing into MSN versions higher than version 3 through Escargot in the form of an 80048821 error.
-I don't think this is an issue with Escargot per se, but rather it is an issue with the way the patched MSN Messenger clients authenticate themselves with their servers.
-Fortunately, I have found a way to defeat this error!
+Those still using Windows XP might have difficulties signing into MSN versions higher than version 3 through Escargot in the form of an 80048821 error. this is not an issue with Escargot per se, but rather it is an issue with the way the patched MSN Messenger clients authenticate themselves with their servers.
+Fortunately, I have found a way to defeat this error!.
 If you're using Windows 7, Windows 8.1 or Windows 10, however, everything should work fine.

-Right now, Windows Live Messenger 2009 and 2012 are not available through Escargot.
-However, Escargot have finally figured out how to support them and they should be coming in the very near future.
+Right now, Windows Live Messenger 2011 and 2012 are not available through Escargot.
+Hopefully, though, support for these clients will come in the very near future.

-Versions of MSN Messenger prior to version 5 use an insecure password encryption method.
+Yahoo!
+Messenger 5.0 and 5.5, as well as versions of MSN Messenger prior to 5.0, use an insecure password encryption method.
 This means they might not be viable options for those who are paranoid about data security.

 Tab to the email address field and type your email address.
 Remember, it can be any email address!

-During the registration procedure, you can decide to enable support for older MSN versions prior to version 5.0.
-Just remember that versions prior to 5.0 use MD5 hashing which is an insecure encryption method!
+During the registration procedure, you can decide to enable support for Yahoo!
+Messenger and older MSN versions prior to version 5.0.
+Just remember that these frontends use MD5 hashing, which is an insecure encryption method!

 Finally, click the create account button.
 Your registration is now complete!